 My husband and I have lived in Brandon, Mississippi for two and a half years.
 As avid concert goers, we were thrilled to find out that Brandon was getting an Amphitheater–and that it was booking huge acts!
-After attending four concerts at the Brandon Amphitheater, we have learned some tips and tricks to help you make the most of your visit and get the most bang for your buck.
+After attending five concerts at the Brandon Amphitheater, we have learned some tips and tricks to help you make the most of your visit and get the most bang for your buck.

 Here is all you need to know about the Brandon Amphitheater.

 The Brandon Amphitheater is a family-friendly music venue in Brandon, Mississippi, a suburb of Jackson.
 Owned by the City of Brandon, the Amphitheater holds 7000 to 8300 people.